-A credit union's profitability affects its safety and soundness.
-A credit union can retain its earnings, giving a boost to its capital cushion, or put them to work addressing problematic loans, potentially making the credit union better prepared to withstand economic shocks.
-Credit unions that are losing money, however, are less able to do those things.
+How successful a credit union is at making money has an effect on its long-term survivability.
+A credit union can retain its earnings, expanding its capital buffer, or put them to work addressing problematic loans, potentially making the credit union better prepared to withstand economic shocks.
+Losses, on the other hand, lessen a credit union's ability to do those things.

-FINANCIAL PARTNERS scored 6 out of a possible 30 on Bankrate's earnings test, lower than the national average of 10.31.
+On Bankrate's earnings test, FINANCIAL PARTNERS scored 10 out of a possible 30, less than the national average of 10.11.

 FINANCIAL PARTNERS had an earnings ratio of 0.00 percent in our test, better than the average for all credit unions, suggesting that it's outperforming its peers in this area.